Hanson: ‘I didn’t sexually harass him’

 Mr Burston yesterday told News Corp Australia that Ms Hanson's unwanted advances over two decades were a factor in his decision to quit One Nation last year and join Mr Palmer's new party.

-"Right back when we had our first One Nation AGM at the Rooty Hill RSL (in 1998), that was the first time she hit on me," he said.
+"Right back when we had our first One Nation AGM at the Rooty Hill RSL (in 1998), that was the first time she hit on me," Mr Burston said.

 He claimed that while they were standing on stage listening to the national anthem she "rubbed her fingers up my spine".